 With the new year ringing in, now is traditionally a time to reflect and organize for the months ahead.
-Many people make resolutions in January, whether it’s something like getting in more steps, learning a language or just being more present in the moment.
+Many people make resolutions in January, whether it’s getting in more steps, learning a language or just being more present in the moment.
 If one of your resolutions is budgeting or simply saving more money, don’t forget to look into your insurance policies.
-Keeping your coverage up to date and in line with your needs, new and old, can help make your year a little less stressful.
-Start your year out right and check out these helpful tips.
+Keeping your coverage up to date and in line with your needs can help make your year a little less stressful.
+Start your year out right and countdown these 10 tips.

 1. Renew Your Policy

 Mark your calendar for the month of your policy renewal in the new year.
 You may also be able to enroll in automatic renewal; talk to your insurance company for more details.
-If you have any old policies you don’t need any more, make sure they don’t automatically renew.
+If you have any older policies you no longer need, make sure they don’t automatically renew.

 2. Update Your Insurance